-I started by chopping up 2 small butternut squash into chunks and putting in a roasting tray with a good drizzle of oil.
-I cooked them on 180C/350F/Gas Mark 4 for 15 minutes.
+I started by chopping up butternut squash into chunks and putting in a roasting tray with a good drizzle of oil.
+They roasted in the oven for 15 minutes.

-I then added 3 chopped leeks, a little more oil, and cooked for 20 minutes.
+I then added chopped leeks, a little more oil, and cooked for 20 more minutes.
 Once done, I put them in a bowl and left them to cool down completely.

 I used a 500g block of Jus Rol shortcrust pastry for this pie.
 I also picked up a couple of the ready rolled puff pastry sheets as I like to make quick and simple tarts with them – they make a very tasty weeknight dinner.

 I placed the pastry in a pie tin, and trimmed the edges, leaving a little overhang.
-The recipe did not say to blind bake the pastry, so I didn’t, but I would personally recommend blinding baking it as I did have trouble with the dreaded ‘soggy bottom’!
-Blind bake it for 15 minutes with baking beans, then a further 10 minutes without at 180C/350F/Gas Mark 4.
+I blind baked it for 15 minutes with baking beans, then a further 10 minutes without.

-To the cooled squash and leek I added 500g ricotta, 100g parmesan, 3 tsp dried sage and a pinch of nutmeg.
+To the cooled squash and leek I added ricotta, parmesan, dried sage and nutmeg.

-I filled the pastry base with the filling – I did have some leftover filling.
+I filled the pastry base with the filling.

-I rolled out the rest of the pastry and cut out strips.
-I made a lattice top by weaving them together.
+Then I rolled out the rest of the pastry and cut out strips, and made a lattice top by weaving them together.

 I brushed all around the edge of the pastry with beaten egg, then put the lattice on top and trimmed the edges.
 I pressed the lattice down to the edge of the pie, then brushed more beaten egg all over the pastry top.

-I baked it on 180C/350F/Gas Mark 4 for about 35 minutes until it was golden brown.
-The pie was the perfect beginning to British Pie Week.
+It baked it on 180C/350F/Gas Mark 4 for about 35 minutes until it was golden brown.
+This Butternut Squash, Leek & Ricotta Lattice Pie was the perfect beginning to British Pie Week.
 Myself and my boyfriend really enjoyed the crisp buttery pastry, and the hearty filling.
-I’ll definitely make this pie again!
+I’ll definitely make this Butternut Squash, Leek & Ricotta Lattice Pie again!